Show all results...

 Do you accept campers with special needs?

 Yes.
-In the past we have had campers on the autism spectrum, with ADHD, dyslexia, cerebral palsy, diabetes, and other mental and physical challenges.
-We find that most of these campers do extremely well at camp.
-Those with challenges requiring more attention may need the on-site assistance of a parent or caregiver – this is decided on a case-by-case basis.
+In the past we have had campers on the autism spectrum, with ADHD, dyslexia, cerebral palsy, and other mental and physical challenges.
+We find that most of these campers do well at camp.
 We ask that all parents of children with special needs indicate this on the emergency form.
 The more we know, the more prepared our staff can be.

 Is it okay to miss days during Shakespeare Camp?